k03440k/GuelderEngine/README.md

 # GuelderEngine

 GuelderEngine is planned to be a simple game engine, however due to my school I don't have much time for it, but I try to maintain this project.
 It uses a Vulkan API to achieve rendering.
+This engine supports 2D and 3D rendering.

-## Requirments
+## Requirements
 Vulkan 1.3.255, C++20, CMake 3.8 and greater

 ## How to build